Ganon's Castle Walkthrough

 Goron Tunic in Ocarina of Time

-Move to the northwest of the Great Hall and enter the door with the red mark.
-This room is hot with lava, so equip the Goron Tunic before proceeding.
-In this room, you need to collect 5 Silver Rupees.
+Move to the northwest of the Great Hall and enter the door marked in red.
+Equip the Goron Tunic to withstand the lava-filled room, then collect all 5 Silver Rupees.

 Get the First Rupee on the Right Side